Shoop123/berenet/README.md

 ```

 #### The More Annoying Way
 Download the git repo!
-Once again just put the required files into your project, and import them and you're good to go!
+After that just put the downloaded files into your project, and import them and you're good to go!

 <a name="example-training-an-or-gate"></a>
 ## Example: Training an OR Gate!